RFFSoftwareEngineering/RFFSoftwareEngineering/README.md

 ### Currently focused on:

--> Pursuing opportunities in international employment
+-> Career Growth

 <br/>

--> Advancing my specialization in Deep Learning
+-> Get a Master Degree in Machine Learning

 <br/>